Post-Holiday Detox Salad (vegan)

 Raw Thai Kale Slaw with a Creamy Ginger-Almond Butter Dressing

-You are going to love this nutritious raw kale slaw.
-It's full of detoxification and antioxidant compounds, and just bursting with the fresh, bright flavors of basil, mint, and cilantro.
-All tossed in a slightly spicy and gingery, creamy almond butter dressing.
-What I love about this salad is that it lasts up to 5 days in the refrigerator!
-Once it's made, you can take out portions as needed to easily fulfill part of your daily raw veggie needs.
-I've been serving a large plateful of this Thai-style kale slaw with fried eggs for breakfast, or tossed with leftover rice and garbanzo beans for lunch.
-It's also delicious served with a thai-style main dish for dinner, such as Thai Coconut Fish Sticks, Thai Fish Curry with Garden Vegetables, or this Vegan Thai Green Curry.
+You are going to love this vibrant, nutrient-dense kale slaw.
+It’s full of detoxification and antioxidant compounds, and absolutely bursting with the fresh, bright flavors of basil, mint, and cilantro.
+Everything is tossed in a slightly spicy, gingery, creamy almond butter dressing that ties it all together.
+One of the things I love most about this salad is how well it keeps—up to five days in the refrigerator!
+Once it’s made, you can take out portions as needed throughout the week to easily meet your daily raw veggie needs.
+Lately, I’ve been serving a large plateful of this slaw with fried eggs for breakfast, or tossing it with leftover rice and garbanzo beans for a quick lunch.
+It also pairs beautifully with Thai-inspired dinners like Thai Coconut Fish Sticks, Thai Fish Curry with Garden Vegetables, or a Vegan Thai Green Curry.

 Read More